Awards Shows Change Eligibility Rules For Upcoming Ceremonies Due To COVID-19

 How COVID-19 Is Impacting The Film Scene

 Film festivals everywhere are getting canceled.
-Most notably, the famous Cannes Film Festival, slated for the spring, is canceled.
+Most notably, the famous Cannes Film Festival, slated for the spring, is canceled and instead is sheltering the homeless due to the coronavirus.
 Spike Lee was named president of the jury for the year.
 Upcoming films like Wes Anderson’s The French Dispatch were presumably going to premiere at the festival.
 Other major festivals that occur throughout the year, like TIFF and the Venice International Film Festival, will likely be canceled if the COVID-19 pandemic remains such a serious issue.